Settlement Agreement Nottingham

-What is a settlement agreement?
+What is a Settlement Agreement?

 It prevents an employee from suing their employer after they have received a sum of money for agreeing not to bring certain claims against their employer.

-At Rotheras our employment solicitor Natalie Abbott has a wealth of experience advising clients on settlement agreements.
-Natalie can go through the agreement with you to ensure you understand everything that it covers.
+At Rotheras our specialist employment law solicitors have a wealth of experience advising clients on settlement agreements.
+They will go through the agreement with you to ensure you understand everything that it covers.

-- We can check over the terms within the agreement as well as potentially negotiate a higher settlement sum on your behalf
+- Get the confidence that the terms within the agreement are beneficial to you as well as potentially negotiate a higher settlement sum on your behalf

 - If your settlement agreement also includes a share purchase agreement, then where required we can work alongside our commercial team to ensure you receive separate specialist advice

-Your employer will usually contribute to the cost of getting legal advice although this may be capped (usually between £200 and £500), so it is worth finding out the legal advice fee limit.
+Your employer will usually contribute to the cost of getting legal services.
+However, this may be capped (usually between £200 and £500), so it is worth finding out the legal fees limit.Employment Law Legal Costs

 Your employer should not pressure you to sign the settlement agreement straight away but should give you at least 10 days to decide whether you want to sign the agreement.